Habbie/hello-dns/tdns/intro.md

 *    +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+    *
 ***********************************************************

-DNS Records need to be: 1) parsed from a message 2) serialized to a message
+DNS records need to be: 1) parsed from a message 2) serialized to a message
 3) parsed from zone file format 4) emitted in zone file format.

 It turns out these four conversions exhibit complete symmetry for all